mprinc/vuex/docs/guide/README.md

 ```

 :::tip
-If you're using ES6, you can also go for ES6 object property shorthand notation (it's used when object key has the same name as the variable passed-in as a property):
+If you're using ES6, you can also go for <span class='definition'>ES6 object property shorthand notation</span> (it's used when object key has the same name as the variable passed-in as a property):

 ```js
 new Vue({